AMI-system/object-store-scripts/README.md

 ## Models

 You will need to add the models files to the ./models subdirectory.
 Following this you can pass in:
-- regional_model_path: The path to the regional models wights file
-- regional_map_path: The path to the category map
 - binary_model_path: The path to the binary model weights
 - order_model_path: The path to the binary model weights
 - order_threshold_path: The path to the binary model weights